 Judicial Divisions.
-Section 1 of the PCS would re-establish the judicial divisions, effective July 1, 2018.
+Section 1 of the PCS would re-establish the judicial divisions, reducing the number of divisions from eight to five, effective July 1, 2018.
 Please see the attached map for the proposed judicial divisions.

 Burke, Caldwell, and Catawba Counties.
 Sections 2 and 3.